 1. Avira Mobile Security — Best for Extra Features

-I use my iPhone for shopping and banking all the time, so it’s important to make sure that I’m not visiting phishing websites which are designed to steal my personal information.
-I tried going to several known phishing sites and Avira Mobile Security’s Web Protection feature prevented me from visiting all of these fake websites.
+I use my iPhone for shopping and banking all the time, and I’m always worried that I’m going to be tricked into entering my credit card info on a fake phishing website designed to steal my info.
+I tried opening several known phishing websites with Safari, and Avira Mobile Security’s Web Protection feature prevented me from visiting all of these fake sites.

 Avira’s free iPhone app also includes access to an online dashboard — Avira Connect.
 If my phone ever gets lost or stolen, I can log into Avira Connect from another device to use Avira’s anti-theft tools.
 I tested this integration with my computer, and I was able to do a lot of different things from this dashboard like track my phone and send out an alert, and also download other free apps from Avira.

 - Device Analyzer — Helps free up space to improve its performance.

 - Contacts Backup — Emails you a copy of your contacts so you can still access them even if you lose your phone.

 - Identity Safeguard — Checks if your email address (or the email address of any of your contacts) has been stolen in a data breach.

 - Call Blocker — Lets you blacklist unwanted callers and prevent them from contacting you.